Glossary of Key AAQEP Terms

 ambassador A volunteer who has a deep familiarity with AAQEP’s process and philosophy and supports the organization and its members in a variety of ways.
 Ambassadors assist with presentations, facilitate conversations among providers, and serve as spokespeople for AAQEP based on their own experience with the process.

-aspect One of six constituent dimensions of each AAQEP standard.
+aspect One of seven constituent dimensions of each AAQEP standard.
 Evidence related to each aspect of a standard must be part of the evidence set for the standard.
 Aspects are integral to the standard, not separable components or elements to be judged independently.

 candidate A person enrolled in a program with the intent of becoming a credentialed professional educator or of adding one or more additional credentials in order to take on a new role as an education professional.